ddai/hand-drawn-maps/README.md

 Hand-drawn Maps
 ===============

-Leave the laptops at home because [Maptime SF](http://www.meetup.com/Maptime-SF/) is going analaog - aka it's arts & crafts time!
+Leave the laptops at home because [Maptime SF](http://www.meetup.com/Maptime-SF/) is going analog - aka it's arts & crafts time!
 Here's a list of inspiring maps from the masters, and fun hand-drawn map activities to get you started.
 Yay!

 ##Inspiration: Artists